imbottlebird/aml-nlp-project/README.md

 <img src='img/performance-scores.png' width=330><br>
 <img src='img/performance-scores2.png' width=400>

-BERT (a contextual language model) outperformed other models by a large margin
+* BERT (a contextual language model) outperformed other models by a large margin

 ### Text Summarization:
-Based on the reviews of 70 businesses with human-generated summaries for benchmark analysis
+* Based on the reviews of 70 businesses with human-generated summaries for benchmark analysis.

 **Model Evaluation**